 Most types of mobility devices (wheelchairs, 3-wheel scooters, and walkers) can be accommodated on the buses.
-Each bus has a system for securing wheelchairs near the front of the bus.
+Each bus has a system for securing wheelchairs.
 CTtransit safety policy requires a 4-point securement for all mobility devices.
 Use of the lap belt is recommended for the customer´s maximum safety.

-Senior citizens and persons with a disability can travel for a reduced fare at any time on CTtransit and all other bus systems operating under contract to the Connecticut Department of Transportation.
+Senior citizens (65 years +) and persons with a qualifying disability can travel for a reduced fare at any time on CTtransit and all other bus systems operating under contract to the CTDOT.

 Senior Citizens: If you have a Medicare card, you are entitled to ride for a reduced fare.
-Simply show your Medicare Card to the operator when you board the bus.
+Simply show your Medicare card to the operator when you board the bus.
 Your local transit provider is required to accept the Medicare card for a half fare.
-If you do not have a Medicare card and are 65 years or older, you may apply for this photo I.D. card.
-Complete the application and have it notarized.

 Travel Training Program